-A telecom CSR however, governs everything that goes into your actual bill.
+A customer service record governs everything that goes into your telecom bill.
 It’s the behind-the-scenes litany of computer-generated numbers and letters that outlines where your telecom lines are going, what rates they are on, and how your charges are determined.

 You can only get access to the customer service records of your account by requesting them directly from the vendor.
 These CSRs can be thousands of pages long, depending upon your organization’s complexity.

 Without getting access to and correctly interpreting the Customer Service Record, you will not be able to determine if the charges you are paying each month are accurate and efficient.